 List of Acceptable Documents. (page 9 of the I-9 form) This list should be presented to each new law clerk prior to their first day of work (if possible).
 The law clerk will need to bring the proper ID to the Onboarding session or Judge’s office to be verified.
 They bring:

 One (1) item from list A OR

 One (1) item from list B AND one (1) item from List C

 - Pay Date.
-This is the date that pay is deposited into a checking account or date paper checks may arrive at an employee’s home address.
+This is the date that pay is deposited into your checking account or for paper checks the date your check may arrive at your home address.